-- (2) The Fund's Total Annual Fund Operating Expenses may not correlate to the expense ratios in the Fund's financial highlights and financial statements because the financial highlights and financial statements reflect only the operating expenses of the Fund and do not include Acquired Fund Fees and Expenses, which are fees and expenses incurred indirectly by the Fund through its investments in certain underlying investment companies. - (3) Rule One Partners, LLC (the "Adviser") has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (exclusive of interest, distribution fees pursuant to Rule 12b-1 plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expenses on short sales, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other extraordinary expenses not incurred in the ordinary course of business) do not exceed 1.99% of the average daily net assets of the Fund's Founders Class shares and Investor Class shares, until May 1, 2025.
-World Funds Trust (the "Trust") and the Adviser may terminate this expense limitation agreement prior to May 1, 2025 only by mutual written consent.
+(1) Rule One Partners, LLC (the "Adviser") has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (exclusive of interest, distribution fees pursuant to Rule 12b-1 plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expenses on short sales, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other extraordinary expenses not incurred in the ordinary course of business) do not exceed 1.99% of the average daily net assets of the Fund's Founders Class shares and Investor Class shares, until May 1, 2026.
+World Funds Trust (the "Trust") and the Adviser may terminate this expense limitation agreement prior to May 1, 2026 only by mutual written consent.
 Each waiver or reimbursement of an expense by the Adviser is subject to repayment by the Fund within thirty-six months following the date such waiver and/or reimbursement was made, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.